How to improve your TV's sound: budget and premium options for better audio

 Current flatscreens, with their sleek and slim profiles, simply don't have the enclosure space necessary to allow drivers to give you big, punchy TV sound for big action films, or the detail needed for dialogue-heavy shows.

-Most TVs place their speakers at the bottom of the screen, firing downwards – hardly the best way to get really satisfying, impactful sound.
+Most TVs place their speakers at the bottom of the screen, firing downwards, although many are in the middle on the rear to help with spatial dispersion but, either way, it's hardly the best way to get really satisfying, impactful sound.

 While some sets, such as Sony's AF9 OLED TVs and XG95 LCD TVs, have managed to incorporate speaker technology that deliver decent sound, and others like the Panasonic TX-55FZ952B, Philips 55OLED903 and LG OLEDE9PLA feature built-in soundbars, a large number of TVs still emit wispy, tinny sound that doesn't do justice to that gorgeous 4K HDR picture you're seeing.

 So what are the best ways to improve your telly’s sound?
-Here are five different options that will instantly enhance your TV-watching experience.
+Here are five different options that will instantly enhance your TV-watching experience and plenty of good products to look out for at a discount on Black Friday and Cyber Monday.

 Desktop speakers